Abhi07jith10/Abhi07jith10/README.md

 ---

 ### 😎 About Me
-- 🔥 Currently working on IoT development and AI-integrated embedded systems.
+- 🔥 Currently working on Front end web development and AI-integrated embedded systems.
-- 📚 Also exploring Machine Learning and full-stack web development to broaden my technical expertise.
+- 📚 Also exploring Machine Learning to broaden my technical expertisein AI field.
 - 💼 Looking for opportunities to grow and collaborate on impactful projects.
 - 📫 How to reach me: **abhijithssanal0@gmail.com**